 Hilton and Waits were booked into the Clark County jail, where Sheahan said Hilton was kept handcuffed on a booking room bench, fingerprinted, photographed and released without bail about 2:45 a.m.
 Saturday.

+It was unclear if the tweets came from her, were posted by time-release or were sent by someone else.
 Hilton spokeswoman Dawn Miller wouldn’t comment when reached by an Associated Press reporter Saturday afternoon.

 Hilton’s attorney, David Chesnoff, told The Associated Press on Saturday morning that he was still gathering facts about the arrest.

 “This matter will be dealt with in the courts not in the media and I encourage people not to rush to judgment until all of the facts have been dealt with in a court of law,” Chesnoff said later in a statement.
 “There will be no interviews and no more comments at this time.”

 Schonfeld said he was “troubled by the circumstances” leading to the arrest, but declined to specify his concerns.

 “As the case proceeds, a lot of facts are going to come to light that will ultimately lead to exoneration,” Schonfeld said.